Is LSD Addictive?

 - 1.17 Searched for “LSD Treatment Center?”

 LSD Abuse & Addiction, Hallucinogens, Symptoms, Effects, Overdose Risks, & Treatment

 LSD is a psychedelic drug that can cause hallucinations, delusions, and drastic behavioral changes.
+Is LSD addictive?
+Yes.
+LSD is addictive.
 Although the substance is not physically addictive, LSD can cause several long-term health problems, psychological dependence, or death.
 LSD (lysergic acid diethylamide), first synthesized in 1938, is a highly potent hallucinogen.
 It is synthetically made from lysergic acid, which is found in ergot, a fungus that grows on rye and other grains.
 It is so potent its doses tend to be in the microgram (mcg) range.
 Its effects, often called a “trip,” can be stimulating, pleasurable, and mind-altering or lead to an unpleasant, sometimes terrifying experience called a “bad trip.”

 LSD is a powerful synthetic hallucinogen.
 The psychedelic drug can cause visual hallucinations and change a person’s mood, emotions, and perception.
 Because it has a high potential for abuse and no accepted medical use, LSD is illegal in the United States.
 The drug is hazardous.
 It can damage the body, alter the mind and cause volatile behavior that threatens the safety of the LSD user and others.
-Chronic LSD use can cause long-term health problems such as hallucinogen persisting perception disorder.
+Chronic use can lead to long-term effects of LSD, such as health problems such as hallucinogen persisting perception disorder.
 The disorder causes flashbacks to spontaneous visual distortions that may reoccur months to years after quitting using LSD.